pydantic/pydantic-settings/docs/index.md

 ## Customise settings sources

-If the default order of priority doesn't match your needs, it's possible to change it by overriding the `customise_sources` method of your `Settings` .
+If the default order of priority doesn't match your needs, it's possible to change it by overriding the `settings_customise_sources` method of your `Settings` .

-`customise_sources` takes four callables as arguments and returns any number of callables as a tuple.
+`settings_customise_sources` takes four callables as arguments and returns any number of callables as a tuple.
 In turn these callables are called to build the inputs to the fields of the settings class.

 Each callable should take an instance of the settings class as its sole argument and return a `dict`.